shvelo/fukads/README.md

 # Fukads - Fuck ads!

-Fukads is a small Ruby script that will help you block ads.
+Fukads is a small Ruby script **for Linux** that will help you block ads.
 It works by adding the advertisment servers to your `hosts` file, just like AdAway on Android.

 Sources are taken from [AdAway](https://github.com/dschuermann/ad-away)